House On The Rock Family Ministries

 How does House On The Rock Family Ministries spend its money?

 House On The Rock Family Ministries directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to House On The Rock Family Ministries tax-deductible?